Dental Lab Outsourcing: The Good, the Bad, and the Ugly

 You should also check with the manufacturer of the parts and materials you request from your lab to see if the lab is a current client.
 If they are not, it may be a red flag.

-If your lab is outsourcing their work, you may want to ask for written indemnification and assumption of liability in the event of claims for any injuries caused by the dental restorations or the materials which were used to produce them.
+If your lab is outsourcing its work, ask for written indemnification and assumption of liability in case of claims for any injuries caused by the dental restorations or the materials used to produce them.

 In the end, you are responsible for what you insert in your patient’s mouth, so you must understand “the good, the bad, and the ugly” associated with your lab and whether dental lab outsourcing is impacting your bottom line.